 BCFSA will respond to you within 30 business days of receiving your request or after receiving your application fee, as applicable.
-In some cases, we may extend the 30-day time period for responding to a request (for example, if you have not given enough detail to enable BCFSA to identify a requested record).
+In some cases, we may extend the 30-day time period for responding to a request (for example, if you have not given enough detail to enable BCFSA to identify a requested record, or where a large volume of records has been requested).
 If this occurs, BCFSA will notify you as soon as possible stating the reason for the extension and when a response can be expected.

 Once your request is received, we will contact the appropriate department(s) to retrieve the records you are seeking.
 Your identity is kept confidential throughout the process.
-You will be advised if there is a large quantity of records, and/or if there is likely to be a fee associated with your information request.
+You will be advised if there is a large quantity of records, and/or if there are additional processing fees associated with your information request.

 We prepare your information release and send it to you by email, mail, or secure file transfer, or advise you that it is ready to be picked up.